wilsonge/fig-standards/proposed/event-interface.md

 ### 1.2 EventInterface

-The EventInterface defines the methods needed to dispatch an event.
+* The EventInterface defines the methods needed to dispatch an event.
 Each event MUST contain a event name in order trigger the listeners.
 Each event MAY have a target which is an object that is the context the event is being triggered for.
 OPTIONALLY the event can have additional parameters for use within the event.

-The event MUST contain a propegation flag that singles the EventManager to stop passing along the event to other listeners.
+* The event MUST contain a propegation flag that singles the EventManager to stop passing along the event to other listeners.
+* The EventInterface doesn't contain an accept method to allow immutability of the Event object.

 ### 1.3 EventDispatcherInterface

-The EventDispatcherInterface holds all the listeners for a particular event.
-Since an event can have many listeners that each return a result, the EventDispatcherInterface MUST return the result from the last listener.
+* The EventDispatcherInterface holds all the listeners for a particular event.
+Since an event can have many listeners that each return a result, the EventDispatcherInterface MUST return the EventInterface from the last listener.

 ### 1.4 Helper classes and interfaces

-The Psr\EventDispatcher\DispatcherAwareInterface only contains a setDispatcher(EventDispatcherInterface $dispatcher) method and can be used by frameworks to auto-wire arbitrary instances with a logger.
+* The Psr\EventDispatcher\DispatcherAwareInterface only contains a setDispatcher(EventDispatcherInterface $dispatcher) method and can be used by frameworks to auto-wire arbitrary instances with a logger.

-The Psr\Log\DispatcherAwareTrait trait can be used to implement the equivalent interface easily in any class.
+* The Psr\Log\DispatcherAwareTrait trait can be used to implement the equivalent interface easily in any class.
 It gives you access to $this->dispatcher.

 ## 2. EventDispatcherInterface